-Mount any drives that you will be using with Maple prior to loading MAPLE.ABS and then type MAPLE.
-When the program first starts, you will see a help screen showing the control-key and escape-key sequences for running Maple.
+Load MAPLE.COM by typing MAPLE.
+When the program starts, you will see a help screen showing the control-key and escape-key sequences for running Maple.
 The only one you need to memorize right away is ESC-H. Pressing the Escape key and then pressing H will bring the help menu back to the screen.
 The menu is not transmitted to the computer on the other end, so you may call it up anytime.
 The purposes of the control and escape functions are as follows:

 - CTRL-B => Soft break.
 This key is used to stop the action in progress such as sending a file.
 You will be returned to MAPLE in normal mode. - CTRL-G => Graphics show (on/off).
-This switch will allow your terminal to switch into graphics modes upon receipt of ESC F and exit the graphics mode on ESC G. This allows sending graphics over the modem to the terminal.
-The legend SHOW will be reverse video when Graphics mode is on. - CTRL-K => Show APL (A Programing Language notation) keys.
+This switch will allow your terminal to switch into graphics modes upon receipt of ESC F and exit the graphics mode on ESC G. This allows sending graphics over the modem to the terminal. - CTRL-K => Show APL (A Programing Language notation) keys.
 Displays the characters that are sent when APL keyboard is selected. - CTRL-L => Log COPYPAD on/off.
 The COPYPAD is in memory.
 When you log the COPYPAD on, every thing sent and received is recorded in the COPYPAD.
-On the status line, COPY is in reverse video when active.
-You can look at the COPYPAD to refer back to previous transmissions or save, or print the contents. - CTRL-P => Printer on/off.
+You can look at the COPYPAD to refer back to previous transmissions or save, or print the contents. - CTRL-P => Print on/off.
 This is pretty straight forward.
 Toggling the printer on will print all incoming and outgoing text.
-The device where print occurs is selected by SETUP.
+The device where print occurs is selected by SETUP. - CTRL-R => Restore .paged screen.
+This restores the last page sent, printed or filed using f1.

-- CTRL-R => Restore .paged screen.
-This restores the last page sent, printed or filed using f1. - CTRL-T => Toggle transfer mode for .page.
-The .page info can be sent, printed, or filed to disk as set by toggling the mode with CTRL-T. The current mode is displayed on the bottom of the screen as the first letter over the f1 key.
-For instance, p.page will print the .page whereas f.page will file it to disk and t.page will transmit. - ESC ~ => Restores the cleared COPYPAD.
+- CTRL-T => Transfer mode for .page.
+The .page info can be sent, printed, or filed to disk as set by toggling the mode with CTL-T. The current mode is displayed on the bottom of the screen as the first letter over the f1 key.
+For instance p.page will print the .page whereas f.page will file it to disk. - ESC ~ => Restores the cleared COPYPAD.
 If you clear the COPYPAD, and then want it back, ESC ~ will undo the clear. - ESC D => Dumb terminal mode is exactly what you get.
 None of the MAPLE features will work.
-All you have are the screen and keyboard. - ESC H => Displays the help screen for these codes.
-It is not transmitted. - ESC L => Turns LF (line-feed) after CR (carriage-return) on or off. - ESC => Sends the following CTRL character.
-For instance, CTRL-L toggles the copy pad on/off.
-If you wanted to send a CTRL-L, you would need to type ESC prior to the CTRL-L to send it instead of Maple trapping it and Toggling the mode.
+All you have are the screen and keyboard. - ESC F => Displays a formatting grid.
+It is not transmitted. - ESC H => Displays the help screen for these codes.
+It is not transmitted. - ESC L => Turns LF (line-feed) after CR (carriage-return) on or off. - ESC M => Turns the modem on/off. - ESC => Send the following CTRL character.
+For instance, CRTL-L toggles the copy pad on/off.
+If you wanted to send a CTL-L, you would need to type ESC prior to the CTL-L to send it instead of Maple trapping it and Toggling the mode.